-ScottishPower's Data Protection Officer is Philomena Wilkes, who can be contacted at dataprotection corporate@scottishpower.com.
-The Data Protection Officer is responsible for the day-to-day oversight of the Policies, and is responsible for monitoring and reporting compliance with the Policies to ScottishPower's Board of Directors.
+ScottishPower's Data Protection Officer is Philomena Wilkes, who can be contacted at dataprotection Officer is responsible for the day-to-day oversight of the Policies, and is responsible for monitoring and reporting compliance with the Policies to ScottishPower's Board of Directors.
 The Data Protection Officer is also responsible for liaising with the UK Information Commissioner's Office ("ICO") regarding ScottishPower's data protection compliance and accountability.